thanks-cohn/Hyper-Zig/README.md

 Most mature hypervisors are too large to learn from easily.
 Hyper-Zig is built in the open as a readable ladder: VM objects, vCPUs, guest memory, guest address spaces, guest images, boot contracts, FDT/DTB handoff, SBI foundations, virtual timer metadata, stage-2 translation metadata, trap plans, and guest-entry preparation.

-The rule is simple: if a capability is not backed by executing code, validation commands, and reproducible transcripts, Hyper-Zig does not claim it.

 ## Why Hyper-Zig Exists

 Hyper-Zig exists because virtualization should be readable, inspectable, and teachable without being fake.

-The project is advancing toward Linux guest boot through real hypervisor development rather than placeholder implementations, documentation-only milestones, or simulated progress.
-Each milestone must add observable behavior, validation output, or execution evidence.
+The project is advancing toward Linux guest boot through real hypervisor development, each milestone must add observable behavior, validation output, or execution evidence.

 The result is not just a kernel.
 It is a public construction path for a RISC-V hypervisor: small enough to study, strict enough to trust, and ambitious enough to grow toward real Linux guest execution.